 Recently, I had 4 whole days in Prague, the capital of the Czech Republic.
 As I’d never been to the Czech Republic and 4 days of city sight-seeing seemed a bit much, I wanted to take a day trip from Prague.
-I researched a bit on the great interwebs and discovered a day trip to Český Krumlov is THE things to do when you visit Prague.
+I researched a bit on the great interwebs and discovered a day trip from Prague to Cesky Krumlov (Český Krumlov) as THE things to do when you visit Prague.
 So..
 Off I went.
-In good tradition, I didn’t opt for a tour or bus, but I decided to take the train to Český Krumlov.
+In good tradition, I didn’t opt for a tour or bus, but I decided to take the train to Cesky Krumlov.

-The main draw of Český Krumlov is the castle.
-Perched up on the hill, overlooking the rest of the orange roofed town, the Krumlov castle shows many generations of royalties and royal building styles.
+On the top of the list of things to do in Cesky Krumlov is the castle.
+Perched up on the hill, overlooking the rest of the orange roofed town, the Cesky Krumlov castle shows many generations of royalties and royal building styles.
 It is like walking through history in a cute little village.

 Read more: Epic train journeys of the world.

 Some people call Cesky Krumlov “little Prague” which I do not agree with.
 Yes, it is just as busy as the capital but Cesky Krumlov is cute and small.
 The old streets ooze with cuteness and small town charm, where Prague is hitting you with grandeur and urban hip-ness.
 In my opinion, a day trip from Prague to Cesky Krumlov is really a nice addition to your city trip.